Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Periodic dynamics

-\begin{proof} The result holds as a consequence of the fact that for each $k \in \{0, \ldots, \ell\}$, the nodes that may change state are the nodes in $I_k$ whereas all the other remains in their current state.
-Thus, since any subgraph $G' \subseteq G(I_k)$ satisfies $\s(G') < 0$ then, the energy is decreasing and the network converges consequently to fixed points. \end{proof}
+Now we proceed with the proof of~\Cref{teo:period}. \begin{proof}[Proof of \Cref{teo:period}] Observe that for each $k \in \{0, \ldots, \ell\}$, the nodes that may change state are the nodes in $I_k$ whereas all the other remains in their current state.